 Unfortunately, the internet is transient.
 While nothing disappears on the internet, most things don't stay in the same place in perpetuity.
 We have text archives of the linked articles that we reference, and we are currently exploring how to best make these archives available.

 Yes!
 We hope that this site becomes a useful resource for journalists and concerned citizens.
-If the web interface is not sufficient to compile the information that you need, you can download a full export of our data as a CSV file.
+If the web interface is not sufficient to compile the information that you need, you can download a full export of our protest events, locations, dates, and counts as a CSV file.

 Our data is available under the Creative Commons 4 Attribution license.

-Demonstrations represent one way to communicate to our elected leaders.
+Protests and demonstrations represent one way to communicate to our elected leaders.
 Yet, it’s easy to lose track of exactly where and when protests took place and how many people participated.
-Additionally, even if a thorough data source did exist (to our knowledge, one does not), searching through and visualizing individual records can be quite a daunting task.
+Additionally, searching through and visualizing individual records can be quite a daunting task.
 We hope that keeping a factual record of ongoing demonstrations and making this data more accessible helps citizens, journalists, and politicians make more compelling cases for a diverse, empathetic, and kind country.

 We are Tommy Leung and Nathan Perkins, engineers and scientists with a keen interest in civic responsibility and public policy.
 We started Count Love in catharsis to 2016, and we continue active development during our free time.
 During our not-so-free time, Tommy advances online privacy as a software engineer at DuckDuckGo and Nathan models brains as part of his computational neuroscience research gig at Boston University.
 Tommy has a PhD from MIT in Engineering Systems, and Nathan will have one soon (hopefully).
 We met during overlapping stints at MIT while working on our Masters degrees in Technology and Policy, and we both did our undergrads in sunny Los Angeles—Tommy in Engineering at Harvey Mudd, and Nathan in Neuroscience at USC.